NikitaIT/NikitaIT/CV.md

 ## Summary

-Product-focused CTO with 10+ years of experience leading infrastructure for hyper-growth startups and builder myself.
+Product-focused CTO with 10+ years of experience leading infrastructure for hyper-growth startups and a builder myself.
 To the left of the heart is [DDD](https://github.com/ddd-crew), and to the right is [IDesign](https://www.idesign.net/).

 ## Education